petsc/petsc/doc/install/install.rst

 The Message Passing Interface (MPI) provides the parallel functionality for PETSc.

 MPI might already be installed.
-IBM, Intel, NVIDIA, and Cray provide their own and Linux and macOS package managers also provide open source versions called MPICH and OpenMPI.
+IBM, Intel, NVIDIA, and Cray provide their own and Linux and macOS package managers also provide open-source versions called MPICH and Open MPI.
 If MPI is not already installed use the following options to let PETSc's ``configure`` download and install MPI.

 - For `MPICH`_: